 - Going digital solves the issue of drivers not being able to show proof because they forget their paper slip at home, saving them from getting a unnecessary ticket.

 Digital Pink Slips Help Fight Fraud

 While some argue that electronic proof could lead to additional instances of insurance fraud, paper pink slips can be duplicated and manipulated just as easily.
 Technology solutions such as electronic proof and secure delivery of authentic cards can help minimize fraudulent use.

-This situation commonly leads to a problem where some high risk drivers cancel their policy after they get their pink slip, giving them the ability to show the police proof when they do not actually have any.
-The driver cancels or defaults on payment and does not actually have coverage, but the police do not have a way of verifying unless they call the provider.
-Electronic proof will help stop this type of fraud from occurring.
+This situation commonly leads to a problem where risky drivers cancel their policy after getting their pink slip, allowing them to show the police proof when they do not have any.
+The driver cancels or defaults on payment and does not have coverage, but the police do not have a way of verifying unless they call the provider.
+An electronic proof will help stop this type of fraud from occurring.

 Ontario Proof Of Insurance Laws

 Drivers are responsible for showing proof of insurance if requested by the police during a traffic stop.
 You are required by law to have it with you in your vehicle when driving.
 Failure to produce it can result in a fine if you are pulled over by the police and cause issues when you search for car insurance quotes.

 Failure To Surrender Insurance Card

 Even if you have valid Ontario car insurance, you can still face a fine if you fail to surrender your slip when prompted by police.
 You know that if you are pulled over by police during a traffic stop, they are going to ask for your driver’s licence, vehicle registration and proof.

 If you cannot provide proof, you can be charged with :

 - Operating a motor vehicle without insurance : This charge implies you were driving without insurance.

 - Failure to surrender proof : This charge implies that you failed to produce proof of insurance to police.